Commute Options Team

 Community Outreach Director

-As the Community Outreach Manager, Kim promotes choices other than driving alone in a 17-county area of rural and frontier Oregon.
-Kim started Commute Options Partner (COP) recruitment in 2003, encouraging business owners to offer benefits for using Commute Options.
+As the Community Outreach Manager for Commute Options, Kim promotes choices other than driving alone in a 17-county area of rural and frontier Oregon.
+Kim started the Commute Options Partner (COP) program in 2003, encouraging business owners to offer their employees rewards for using Commute Options.
 Kim has served on the State Of Oregon Public Transportation Advisory Committee (PTAC) since 2015.
 Kim comes from a media background.
-For 15 years, she was a host and producer of radio talk-shows..
+For 15 years, she was a host and producer of radio talk-shows in Atlanta, Ga. and Bend, Or.
 She is still heard on the airwaves in Central Oregon, touting the benefits of Commute Options programs for all community members.

 Active Transportation Manager